Skip to main content

 Answer honestly.
 If you answer "yes" to 3 or more questions, consider seeking professional support.

 Remember: This assessment provides general guidance, not a clinical diagnosis.
-If you're concerned about your gambling patterns, contact a healthcare professional or call the National Council on Problem Gambling Helpline at 1-800-522-4700.
+If you're concerned about your gambling patterns, contact a healthcare professional or use the National Problem Gambling Helpline resources linked below.

 Recommended Spending Limits